ryanwonghc/Premier-League-Game-Classifier/Premier-League-Game-Classifier.md

 **Verdict: Correct, but statistically insignificant**

+#### Hypothesis 4
-4. A statistically significant portion of games in the "Best Games" set are high scoring games Football has traditionally been a low scoring game, especially in comparison to other popular sports such as basketball.
+A statistically significant portion of games in the "Best Games" set are high scoring games Football has traditionally been a low scoring game, especially in comparison to other popular sports such as basketball.
 As a result, high scoring games are often more memorable to fans.
 In order to test this hypothesis, I summed up the total number of goals for each game and charted this information for the "Best Games" set as well as the rest of the data in bar charts, shown below:
 <p align="center">
   <img src="/images/fig5.png"/>